 28100.
-What Is Enlightenment? (=HUMA 28109, RLST 23403) PQ: Third- or fourth-year standing.
+What Is Enlightenment?
+PQ: Third or fourth-year standing.
 What is enlightenment?
 How does one become enlightened, and who is enlightened?
-In Euro-American civilization, the 18th-century Age of Enlightenment championed the powers of human reason against religion and superstition to achieve scientific progress.
-Buddhism in the 19th century was represented by the heirs of Enlightenment as a religion for the Enlightenment to the point of not being a religion at all.
-Both traditions offer pathways to freedom (or liberation?) that draw on our rational capabilities, and both sponsor the production of knowledge that re-visions our place in the world, but they seem to be opposed: How could reason reject 'religious' beliefs but also take part in 'religious' traditions that aim to bring certain kinds of persons into being?
-We compare the mental models, discourses, methods of analysis, world-images, and practices of these traditions of enlightenment in order to assess the kinds of disciplines that their theoreticians and practitioners acquire and use.
-M. Browning.
-Spring.
+In Euro-American civilization, the eighteenth-century Age of Enlightenment championed the powers of human reason against religion and superstition to achieve scientific progress.
+Buddhism in the nineteenth century was represented by the heirs of Enlightenment as a religion for the Enlightenment to the point of not being a religion at all.
+Both traditions offer pathways to freedom (or liberation?) that draw on our rational capabilities, and both sponsor the production of knowledge that re-visions our place in the world.
+But they seem to be opposed: how could reason reject "religious" beliefs but also take part in "religious" traditions that aim to bring certain kinds of persons into being?
+We compare the mental models, discourses, methods of analysis, world-images, and practices of these traditions of enlightenment to assess the kinds of disciplines that their theoreticians and practitioners acquire and use.
+M. Browning, Staff.
+Not offered 2010-11.

 28500.
-Sex and Ethics. (=ENGL 28500, GNDR 28502, PHIL 26209) PQ: Third- or fourth-year standing.
+Sex and Ethics. (=ENGL 28500, GNDR 28502) PQ: Third- or fourthyear standing.
 Sex is a big problem.
-How do we think about sex in proximity to considering the ethics of risk, the ethics of harm, the potential for good?
+How do we think about sex in proximity to considering the ethics of risk, harm, and the potential for good?
 Developing an account specifically of an ethics of sex requires thinking about the place of sex and sexual vulnerability in social life with an eye toward understanding what's good and what might count as abuses, violations, disruptions, or deprivations of specifically good things about sex.
-In this course, we read, write, and think about sex and ethics in relation to a variety of the rubrics (e.g., act, harm, fantasy, a good, technology, health, disability, love).
-Probable syllabus contents involve philosophy, cinema, literature, and social science.
-L. Berlant, C. Vogler.
+In popular discussion, for example, "consent" often demarcates ethically good sex from bad sex.
+This course inquires whether consent is an adequate metric for sexual ethics; if it is necessary or sufficient; if certain factors (e.g., age, gender, violence) vitiate its normative force; and whether its legal definition conflicts, coheres with, or contributes to its general cultural reception.
+These issues require us to think about the ways people do, do not, and cannot know what they're doing in sex, and complicate the aspiration to have an ethics in proximity to sex.
+This year's version of the course focuses on political theory/policy/popular scandal in relation to aesthetics and sex theory archives.
+We talk about sex in proximity to modes of comportment in love, scandal, prostitution, stranger intimacy, political freedom and discipline, impersonality, and experimentality.
+L. Berlant, J. Fischel.
 Winter.

 29000.
-Energy and Energy Policy. (=CHSS 37502, ECON 26800, ENST 29000, PBPL 29000, PPHA 39201, PSMS 39000) PQ: Third- or fourth-year standing.
+Energy and Energy Policy. (=CHSS 37502, ECON 26800, ENST 29000, PBPL 29000, PPHA 39201, PSMS 39000) PQ: Third- or fourthyear standing.
 PQ for ECON 26800: ECON 26500 and consent of instructor.
-This course shows how scientific constraints affect economic and other policy decisions regarding energy, what energy-based issues confront our society and how we may address them through both policy and scientific study, and how the policy and scientific aspects can and should interact.
+This course shows how scientific constraints affect economic and other policy decisions regarding energy, what energy-based issues confront our society, how we may address them through both policy and scientific study, and how the policy and scientific aspects can and should interact.
 We address specific technologies and the policy questions associated with each, as well as with more overarching aspects of energy policy that may affect several, perhaps many, technologies.
 S. Berry, G. Tolley.
 Autumn.